PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 .. cpp:function:: virtual bool updateEmptyNonTerminals(domainid_t domain_id, set<DNSName>& insert, set<DNSName>& erase, bool remove)

   Updates ENT after a zone has been rectified.
 If 'remove' is false, 'erase' contains a list of ENTs to remove from the zone before adding any.
-Otherwise all ENTs should be removed from the zone before adding any. 'insert' contains the list of ENTs to add to the zone after the removals have been done.
+Otherwise, all ENTs should be removed from the zone before adding any. 'insert' contains the list of ENTs to add to the zone after the removals have been done.

 .. cpp:function:: virtual bool feedEnts(domainid_t domain_id, map<DNSName,bool> &nonterm)